-And as Father’s Day approaches, I’m reminded that many of the very same veterans who stormed the beaches at Normandy and fought across Europe, Africa and Asia returned home to lead America through perhaps her greatest period of growth and prosperity.
-Many of the men became the fathers and uncles and grandfathers and other men who joined forces with mothers, aunts and grandmothers to create the strong, safe communities that nurtured my parents, me and my peers, and our children.
-When we talk about “the good old days” we’re talking about the world they created.
+And as Father’s Day approaches, I’m reminded that many of the very same veterans who stormed the beaches at Normandy and fought across Europe, Africa, and Asia returned home to lead America through perhaps her greatest period of growth and prosperity.
+Many of the men became the fathers and uncles and grandfathers and other men who joined forces with mothers, aunts, and grandmothers to create the solid and safe communities that nurtured my parents, me and my peers, and our children.
+So when we talk about “the good old days,” we’re talking about the world they created.

-It takes moxie to save the world, and even more moxie to create a world worthy of the sacrifice.
+It takes moxie to save the world and even more moxie to create a worthy of the sacrifice.
 The men and women of D Day had that moxie.
 As a father, I have a lot to learn from them.
 Here’s how:

-Perhaps one of the most fascinating elements of D Day to me was the subterfuge.
-Germany was well on its way to conquering Europe and held a strong advantage.
-The Allies had to push Germany back, or all would be lost.
+Perhaps one of the fascinating elements of D Day to me was the deception.
+Germany was well on its way to conquering Europe and held a decisive advantage.
+So the Allies had to push Germany back, or all would be lost.

 The Allies gathered in England and planned a cross-channel invasion.
 The Germans anticipated the point of attack would be at Calais, France, which lies just across the narrowest part of the English Channel.
 The Allies did everything they could to encourage that notion, including sending false messages, setting up a fake command center in southern England, and even setting up fleets of fake decoy tanks.

 Meanwhile, troops were preparing to invade the beaches of Normandy, far to the north.
-Germany leadership was caught so off guard that Rommel, commander of the German forces, was away on leave when the attack occurred.
-Without that element of surprise, the Allied attack might have died on those beaches, and the world might be a much different place today.
+German leadership was caught so off guard that Rommel, commander of the German forces, was away on leave when the attack occurred.
+Without that element of surprise, the Allied invasion might have died on those beaches, and the world might be a much different place today.

-It takes moxie to read an opponent and know where to feint and where to parry in a fight.
+It takes moxie to read an opponent and know where to feint and parry in a fight.
 The same is true of parenting.
-As a husband and father, I want to protect and nurture my family.
-Sometimes that means I have to “fake it ’til I make it.”
+I want to protect and nurture my family as a husband and father.
+Unfortunately, sometimes that means I have to “fake it ’til I make it.”

-I remember vividly a video shot during the California wildfires last season.
+I remembered vividly a video shot during the California wildfires last season.
 The video was shot as a father was driving through a hellscape of flames with his young child asking questions from the back seat.
-The father remained calm and reassuring, even as flames surrounded them on all sides.
-He could not possibly have felt as calm as he seemed, but he kept that tone because he knew if he lost it and gave voice to his fears, neither he nor his child would make it out alive.
+The father remained calm and reassuring, even as fire surrounded them.
+He could not possibly have felt as quiet as he seemed, but he kept that tone because he knew if he lost it and gave voice to his fears, neither he nor his child would make it out alive.

-Moxie moves strategically, strongly and decisively when the time is right.
+Moxie moves strategically, firmly, and decisively when the time is right.

-While much of parenting requires quick decisions in the moment, it also requires having a vision and a plan and working hard to make sure you have the resources to execute on the plan when the time comes.
-Purchasing life insurance and paying deductibles and squirreling money away in a college savings account aren’t glamorous and don’t end up being glorified in Facebook posts or snapshots in a scrapbook, but they matter greatly.
+While much of parenting requires quick decisions in the moment, it also requires having a vision and a plan and working hard to make sure you have the resources to execute the strategy when the time comes.
+Purchasing life insurance and paying deductibles, and squirreling money away in a college savings account isn’t glamorous and don’t end up being glorified in Facebook posts or snapshots in a scrapbook, but they matter greatly.
 It takes moxie to take action for your family, and parents must have it.

 Moxie is missed.

-Each of those lives dimmed and extinguished on that grim, gray day represent the loss to and of generations to come.
+Each of those lives dimmed and extinguished on that gloomy, gray day represent the loss to and of generations to come.
 Many died with young children at home.
 Those children would grow up without their fathers to love, nurture, provide and protect.
 The losses would be felt deeply, decades later.
-Others died before they had a chance to fall in love, marry and have children of their own.
-We lost not only those men, but all the generations that would have followed them.
+Others died before they had a chance to fall in love, marry, and have their children.
+We lost not only those men but all the generations that would have followed them.

-Finally, there were others who survived and somehow returned stronger.
+Finally, others survived and somehow returned stronger.
 They might have been reluctant to tell their stories, or they might have shared their experiences with the families they returned to build.
-They became pillars of their families and communities, the rocks upon which many lives were built.
-They went on to live lives worthy of the sacrifices they had made, and worthy of the sacrifices their fellow soldiers had made.
+Instead, they became pillars of their families and communities, the rocks upon which many lives were built.
+They went on to live lives worthy of the sacrifices they had made and worthy of the sacrifices their fellow soldiers had made.

 In this space between D Day and Father’s Day, I’m profoundly aware of how all these men made the world I live in possible.
 It takes moxie to face down evil and destroy it on the battlefield, and it takes moxie to nurture good and build it at home.

-I hope I live every day with gratitude for their moxie, and the humility to imitate it in my own small way.
+I hope I live every day with gratitude for their moxie and the humility to imitate it in my small way.